tianocore/edk2-BaseTools-win32/Readme.txt

 subsidiaries in the United States and other countries.
 * Other names and brands may be claimed as the property of others.

-Copyright (c) 2014, Intel Corporation.
+Copyright (c) 2014 - 2015, Intel Corporation.
 All rights reserved.

-EDK II packages can be checked out from the following SVN address: https://svn.code.sf.net/p/edk2/code/trunk/edk2 Source HEAD Revision used for this build: 16562
+EDK II packages can be checked out from the following SVN address: https://svn.code.sf.net/p/edk2/code/trunk/edk2 Source HEAD Revision used for this build: 16591

 This directory contains the Win32 binaries.

-Build Date:       Tue, 30 Dec 2014 03:09:11 Pacific Standard Time Last Changed Rev: 16561
+Build Date:       Thu, 08 Jan 2015 03:09:16 Pacific Standard Time Last Changed Rev: 16591

 ############### Build System Information ###############
   OS_Name       = Windows Server 2008 R2 Enterprise (X64)